elchadiD/llm-finance-demo/README.md

 ## ⚡ The Problem

-Finance teams sit on dozens of Excel spreadsheets but can't get fast answers:
+Finance teams sit on piles of Excel spreadsheets but can't get fast answers:
-- 📊 Want to know total exposure by lender? → Wait for analyst
 - 📈 Need defaulted loan trends? → Build a pivot table
 - 💼 Quarterly review tomorrow? → Hope someone has time